jae0/bio.snowcrab/inst/markdown/02_survey_summary.md

 #| label: fig-sexratio-mat-ts
 #| eval: true
 #| output: true
 #| fig-cap: "The crude, unadjusted geometric mean of sex ratios (proportion female) of mature Snow Crab.
-Error bars represent 95\\% Confidence Intervals.
+Error bars represent 1 SE.
 Note the absence of data in 2020.
 Prior to 2004, surveys were conducted in the Spring."
 #| fig-dpi: 144
 #| fig-height: 4